Years 4, 5, & 6: Requirements, Expectations & Deadlines

 During Years 4, 5, & 6, students research and write the dissertation.
 The dissertation defense is generally held in the 18thQuarter.

-During Years 4, 5 & 6, students are expected to enroll in LTXX 299 independent studies (8 units) under the direction of one of the members of their Doctoral Committee and have a 50% TA position.
-For students who have other means of support and have already fulfilled their teaching requirement in another year, the LTXX 299 will be taken for 12 units.
+During Years 4, 5 & 6, students are expected to enroll in 12 units of LTXX 299 independent studies under the direction of one of the members of their Doctoral Committee and have a 50% TA position (or other form of financial support).
+Students are welcome to take additional seminars or 500-level courses, as long as their total enrollment each quarter equals at least 12 units.

 Course Requirements (Year 4)